NicolasCarval/NicolasCarval/README.md

 -->
 #### About me

-- 🔭 I’m currently working on ...
+- 🔭 I recently worked on ...

   A Project in partnership with **APHP** (Hospitals of Paris) .
   The goal is simple :